 Once 300 applications are accepted and approved no further applications will be accepted.
 Any group which enters after 300 applications are accepted, will be placed in queue to enter the Fund if a space becomes available (i.e. a Community Group has reached its fundraising target or “cashes out” early).

-At this stage CCHBC and the Deep RiverRock Thirst for Better Fund envisage that Community Groups who have reached their fundraising targets or have decided to stop fundraising and “cash out” within the 6 month fund period, will (subject to meeting all of the terms and conditions including the financial due diligence) be able to receive monies within 8 weeks post of the cash out period end dates on or around 30th September 2018 or 31st December 2018.
+At this stage CCHBC and the Deep RiverRock Thirst For Better Fund envisage that Community Groups who have reached their fundraising targets or have decided to stop fundraising and “cash out” within the 12 month fund period, will (subject to meeting all of the terms and conditions including the financial due diligence) be able to receive monies within 8 weeks post of the cash out period end dates on or around 30th March, 30th June, 30th September and 31st December 2019.

 Acceptance of a Community Group’s application at assessment stage is not a guarantee of payment from the Thirst For Better Fund.

 The Community Group will have the opportunity to encourage its’ members and wider community to get involved and to support its funding request.